freenas/freenas-docs/userguide/sharing.rst

 If the %brand% system has multiple configured interfaces, portals can also be used to provide network access control.
-For example, consider a system with four interfaces configured with the following addresses:
+For example, consider a system with four interfaces configured with these addresses:

 192.168.1.1/24